devashishp1999/drag-drop-plus/README.md

 ### Removing a Toast

-To remove a specific toast, call the `remove()` method on the Toast instance and pass in the toast element as an argument.
+To ic toast, call the `remove()` method on the Toast instance and pass in the toast element as an argument.

 ```js
 toast.remove(toastElement);